 As the Caucasian has slowly become known in the West, it has continued to uphold a reputation for trainability and adaptability, making the breed an excellent candidate for a service dog, family companion/guardian, and flock guardian in the appropriate situations.

 How big do they get?

-A typical male should stand anywhere from 25 1/2 to 30 + inches at the withers and should weigh 100 + pounds.
+Also known as the Russian Bear Dog, a typical male Ovcharka should stand anywhere from 25 1/2 to 30 + inches at the withers and should weigh 100 + pounds.
 Females are a bit smaller, 80 + pounds and a minimum of 24 1/2 inches.

 What colors are allowed?